savonet/book/audio.md

 ### Inserting tracks and metadata

-If you want to insert tracks or metadata at any point in a source, you can use `insert_metadata`\indexop{insert\_metadata}: this operator takes a source as argument and returns the same source with a new method `insert_metadata` whose type is
+Every source exposes an `insert_metadata` method whose type is

 ```
 (?new_track : bool, [string * string]) -> unit
 ```

 It takes an argument labeled `new_track` to indicate if some track should be inserted along with the metadata (by default, it is not the case) and the metadata itself, and inserts the metadata into the stream.
 For instance, suppose that we have a source `s` and we want to set the title and artist metadata to "Liquidsoap" every minute.
 This can be achieved by

 ```{.liquidsoap include="liq/insert_metadata.liq" from=2 to=-1}
 ```

-Here, we add the ability to insert metadata in the source `s` with the operator `insert_metadata`, and we then use `thread.run` to regularly call a function which will insert metadata by calling `s.insert_metadata`.
+Here, we use `thread.run` to regularly call a function which will insert metadata by calling `s.insert_metadata` directly on the source.

 Similarly, we can add a telnet command to change the title metadata of a source `s` by